Rjrtgarcia/ConsultEaseFin/memory-bank/techContext.md

 2. **Network Requirements**
    - Wi-Fi network available for both devices
-   - MQTT broker accessible on local network
+   - MQTT broker accessible on local network (or internet if configured)
-   - Network ports open for MQTT communication (default: 1883)
+   - Network ports open for MQTT communication (default: 1883 for non-TLS, 8883 for TLS - configurable)
-   - All devices must be on the same local network
+   - All devices must be on the same logical network to reach the broker
-   - Optional: Internet connectivity for remote monitoring

 3. **Security Considerations**
-   - Admin authentication required for faculty management
+   - Admin authentication required for admin dashboard access
+   - Admin account lockout mechanism planned (DB fields added to `Admin` model)
-   - Secured database connection
+   - Secured database connection (credentials in `config.json`)
-   - Encrypted MQTT communication (TLS)
+   - Encrypted MQTT communication (TLS support enhanced with more detailed configuration options).
-   - Secure storage of credentials
+   - Secure storage of credentials (primarily in `config.json`, ensure file permissions are restricted)
+   - Logging uses `RotatingFileHandler` configured via `config.json` for `max_size` and `backup_count` to manage log file growth.

 4. **Performance Requirements**
    - UI response time < 500ms